neuronsimulator/nrn/neuron/neuron/classes/shape.rst

     Description:
-        colors the currently accessed section according to color index (index same as specified in Graph class).
+        colors the currently accessed section according to color index (index same as specified in :class:`Graph` class).
 If there are several sections to color it is more efficient to make a SectionList and use \ :code:`.color_list`